The Black Panther (newspaper): Format

 A July 1970 issue of the Black Panther Party newspaper, then titled the Black People's News Service.

 "The BPP newspaper grew from a four-page newsletter to a full newspaper in about a year and [537] issues were printed."

+Every issue of the newspaper contained the party’s 10 Point Platform and Program, titled “What We Want Now!
+What We Believe!”
+The program was a list of the party’s demands that “addressed the needs and interests of the black community.”
+The 10 point program was revised in 1972, which was followed by a change in the number of images showcased in the issues.
+From 1967 to 1971, the average was of six per issue and from March of 1972 to 1980, the average was of 2.4 images per issue.
+After 1972, there was also a decrease in the number of contributing artists.

 Circulation

 Circulation was national and international.
 From 1968 to 1971, The Black Panther Party Newspaper was the most widely read Black newspaper in the United States, with a weekly circulation of more than 300,000.
-It sold for 25 cents.
+It sold for 25 cents, with the party’s national headquarters receiving about “about 12.5 cents for each copy sold.”
+The newspaper became the party’s most stable income source, and by 1970, it was making a net of $40,000 a month for the party.

 Every Panther was required to read and study the newspaper before they could sell it.
 As it became nationally circulated, The Black Panther Party Newspaper national distribution center was located in San Francisco, with a distribution team led by Andrew Austin, Sam Napier, and Ellis White.
 Other distribution centers were in Chicago, Kansas, Los Angeles, New York, and Seattle.